 Having reached many of the goals in this plan.
 The school will soon launch the next strategic plan that builds on our successes and leads to ongoing improvement.
 Stay tuned...

-MISSION: Practice a grace-filled, lively and welcoming spiritual life grounded in the liturgy and traditions of the Episcopal Church while seeking ways to learn from and serve the world.
+MISSION: Practice a grace-filled, lively, and welcoming spiritual life grounded in the liturgy and traditions of the Episcopal Church while seeking ways to learn from and Serve the World.

-- Create an integrated curriculum for catechumenate, life issues, religion, and Chapel programs.
+- Create an integrated curriculum for catechumenate, life issues, religion, and Chapel programs

 - Establish a system to help students embrace and create long-term academic and life plans.

-- Establish predictable opportunities for academic enrichment for students seeking additional challenge by evaluating our options for upper level courses and solidifying our relationship with the University of the South to create more dependable course enrollment.
+- Establish predictable opportunities for academic enrichment for students seeking additional challenge by evaluating our options for upper level courses and solidifying our relationship with the University of the South to create more predictable and dependable course enrollment.

 - Further strengthen faculty and staff.